 We all need some go-to recipes that are easy and healthy, but we don’t want to sacrifice flavor just because we are trying to be healthy.
-And if you are anything like me, you want to break out of your salad rut once in awhile.
+And if you are anything like me, you want to break out of your salad rut once in a while.
 Don’t get me wrong, I love salads, but part of eating healthy consistently is keeping your food interesting.
-Wraps are such a great way to mix it up and honestly, the variations are endless!
+Wraps are a great way to mix it up, and honestly, the variations are endless!

-These wraps start with a southwestern-style sauce that is simply ranch dressing and barbecue sauce.
+Sauce: These wraps start with a southwestern-style sauce, ranch dressing, and barbecue sauce.
 I make a ratio suggestion for the ranch and barbecue sauce, but you can change that based on your preference.
 You can use any variety of barbecue sauce that you like.
-If you absolutely love barbecue sauce, add more!
+If you love barbecue sauce, add more!
 If you want a bit of heat to wrap, use a spicy barbecue sauce.

-For the lunch meat, turkey works the best, as it is mild in flavor and allows the sauce to be the dominant flavor, but at the same time adds healthy protein to your wrap.
-You could certainly try other lunch meats and find a combination that you love.
+Lunch Meat: Turkey works the best, as it is mild in flavor and allows the sauce to be the dominant flavor, and at the same time adds healthy protein to your wrap.
+However, you could certainly try other lunch meats and find a combination that you love.

-The vegetables are where you can really get creative or even individualize the wraps.
-I love to load my wraps up with lots of lettuce, I’ve even used spinach when we had it growing in our garden.
+Vegetables: This is where you can really get creative or even individualize the wraps.
+I love to load my wraps up with lots of lettuce; I’ve even used spinach when we had it growing in our garden.
 My husband loves olives, so I’ll load his up with extra.
-I, on the other hand, don’t like olives so I leave them out of mine.
+On the other hand, I don’t like olives, so I leave them out of mine.
 I do recommend using the peppers and cucumbers, as they add a nice crunch to the wrap.

-For added flavor, we like to dip our wraps in the leftover sauce, or make a little extra, if needed.
-We even save the leftover sauce for dipping carrots, bell peppers or cucumber.
-Our family actually prefers the ranch/barbecue combinations over just ranch for dipping vegetables.
+For added flavor, we like to dip our wraps in the leftover sauce or make a little extra, if needed.
+We even save the leftover sauce for dipping carrots, bell peppers, or cucumbers.
+Our family prefers the ranch/barbecue combinations over just ranch for dipping vegetables.
 Try it!

-My kids even enjoy getting involved in making the wraps to their liking, loading up on the things they like and skipping the ones they don’t.
+My kids even enjoy getting involved in making the wraps to their liking, loading up on the things they like, and skipping the ones they don’t.
 I find they are more likely to eat vegetables if they have some control over which ones they get to eat.
-Otherwise, my kids will suspiciously peek through the wrap, concerned about what I might have slipped inside…whatever works to get them to eat their veggies right?!
+Otherwise, my kids will peek through the wrap suspiciously, concerned about what I might have slipped inside.

 Southwest Club Wraps